Ms. Clementine Monteiro

 As a teacher I strongly value the diversity of learning styles and the unique perspectives, both individual and cultural – that my students may bring to the classroom.
 As a result, I strive to provide an environment where students feel comfortable in expressing their needs and opinions and believe that the entire class benefits and learns from that process.

-To accomplish this, I enjoy applying a wide variety of strategies based on essential educational principles as well as on hands-on experience encompassing cognitive functioning, learning theory, diversity issues, instructional planning and assessment.
+To accomplish this, I enjoy applying a wide variety of strategies based on essential educational principles as well on hands-on experience encompassing cognitive functioning, learning theory, diversity issues, instructional planning and assessment.

-S Radhakrishnan once said, ‘The true teachers are those who help us think for ourselves.’
+S Radhakrishnan once said, ‘True teachers are those who help us think for ourselves.’
 I am a firm believer of this philosophy.
 India has the largest student population in the whole world and hence the future of this country rests on the future of our students.
 As a teacher, I would like to impart knowledge and encourage my students to pursue excellence.
-Each student is different and I like to tailor my teaching to suit the individual student so as to help achieve his or her maximum potential.
+Each student is different and I like to tailor my teaching to suit the individual student so as to help achieve his maximum potential.

 Ms. Priscilla Pereira